-Patient information sheet: 'Developing high blood glucose (blood sugar) on anti-cancer therapy in a person not known to have diabetes'
+Patient information sheet: 'Developing high blood sugar on anticancer therapy in a person not known to have diabetes'

-You have been given this information sheet by the Oncology clinic because you have been found to have high blood glucose before or during cancer treatment.
+You have been given this information sheet by the Oncology clinic because you have been found to have high blood sugar before or during cancer treatment.

-What is diabetes (high blood glucose)?
+What is diabetes (high blood sugar)?

-Diabetes is the name given to a group of conditions where the levels of glucose (sugar) in your blood becomes too high.
+Diabetes is the name given to a group of conditions where the levels of sugar (glucose) in your blood becomes too high.

-What causes high blood glucose /diabetes during cancer treatment?
+What causes high blood sugars/diabetes during cancer treatment?

-High blood glucose during cancer treatment are usually a side effect of the cancer treatment or, most commonly, of other medications given to control the side effects of cancer treatment.
-The most common medications that cause high blood glucose during cancer treatments are steroids, but there are many others that can also cause high blood glucose.
+High blood sugars during cancer treatment are usually a side effect of the cancer treatment or, most commonly, of other medications given to control the side effects of cancer treatment.
+The most common medications that cause high blood sugar during cancer treatments are steroids, but there are many others that can also cause high blood sugar.